Call for Symposia

 Hyatt Regency New Orleans, Louisiana

-Psychonomic Society Members, Fellows, and Emeritus Members are invited to organize a symposium for the 59th Annual Meeting.
-A symposium proposal should highlight new emerging ideas that are likely to have broad influence in shaping future research, including ideas from related disciplines.
+Psychonomic Society Members, Fellows, and Emeritus Members are invited to submit a symposium proposal for the 59th Annual Meeting.
+A symposium proposal should highlight emerging ideas that are likely to have broad influence in shaping future research, especially from related disciplines.

 To submit a proposal, follow the Proposal Submission instructions below.